Mrian07/Proyeksi/docs/getting-started/sign-in-registration/README.md

 ![1566204298041](1566204298041.png)

-Then, you are asked to create your OpenProject Account.
+Then, you are asked to create your ProyeksiApp Account.

 ![Create-account](1566204388512.png)

-## Sign in from the OpenProject website
+## Sign in from the ProyeksiApp website

-If you are using the OpenProject Cloud Edition, you can sign in to your installation directly from the OpenProject website.
+If you are using the ProyeksiApp Cloud Edition, you can sign in to your installation directly from the ProyeksiApp website.

 Please follow the [instructions in our Cloud Edition guide](../../enterprise-guide/enterprise-cloud-guide/sign-in).

 ## Create a new account

-If you have been invited via email to an OpenProject installation, or if you have set up your own OpenProject (trial) installation, you are asked to create a new account in the system.
+If you have been invited via email to an ProyeksiApp installation, or if you have set up your own ProyeksiApp (trial) installation, you are asked to create a new account in the system.

 Please click the link in the invitation email: